Yoga for Beginners

 Pratyahara is the fifth limb of yoga.
 It restricts the senses from external pleasures and disengages the mind from unnecessary activities.

 After this, the reason is ready to experience the eternal truth.
-For beginners, Pratyahara, yoga can be an exciting tool for sharing their entity.
+Yoga for beginners, Pratyahara, can be an exciting tool for sharing their entity.

 6. Dharna

-In simple words, Dharna is called to concentrate on any object.
-Yogic terminology explains Dharna to bind the mind and focus on the real aim.
+In simple words, Dharna is used to concentrate on any object.
+Yogic terminology explains that Dharna is to bind the mind and focus on the real aim.

 Yoga for beginners, the fundamental objective is to be liberated and attain the highest peace.